 You may think you don’t have time to do this but just find 2-3 minutes and see how your energy changes.
 You can do this: –

 - Before going to an important meeting

 - When taking the dog (or yourself) for a walk

 - At breakfast time

 - When sitting in the car at the school run.

 Build time into your day to appreciate and enjoy what you have.

 Is it now time to give yourself permission to take an hour a month out of your busy schedule and use a reflexology or reiki treatment to help you refocus and recharge your batteries?
 Wouldn’t it be great to have reduced levels of stress so that you can enjoy better sleep, feel good about yourself, be more productive and start being back in control of your life?

-If you would like some help getting clarity on what’s causing your stress and to see how your stress and overwhelm can be managed more effectively, get in touch for a FREE 20-minute Discovery Call to see how I can help you.
+If you would like some help getting clarity on what’s causing your stress and to see how your stress and overwhelm can be managed more effectively, get in touch for a FREE Discovery Call to see how I can help you.

 Sharon lives with her partner Geoff in Warwickshire and they have two adult children.
 She worked for over 25 years in an office environment, gaining qualifications to degree level in finance, business and management.
 While there Sharon witnessed and experienced many stressful situations and suffered illnesses which were stress related.